 There are many people who would like to find a way to improve their appearance.
 One of the most common features on which people focus is their eyes.
 When it comes to the eyes, one of the characteristics that often drives people crazy is called hooded eyes.
 First, it is important for everyone to know exactly what hooded eyes are.

 This post may contain affiliate links.
 Read the full disclosure here

-When people are talking about hooded eyes, they are usually talking about the appearance of a large amount of skin that forms a hood over the rest of the island itself.
+When people are talking about hooded eyes, they are usually talking about the appearance of a large amount of skin that forms a hood over the rest of the eye itself.
 When people have hooded eyes, they often feel like they look tired and older.
 Therefore, there are lots of people who would like to do something about hooded eyes.
 While it is possible to undergo plastic surgery, often called a blepharoplasty, there are other options available.
 With this in mind, it is important to learn more about hooded eyes, how they are caused, and what the treatment options might be.

 What Causes Hooded Eyes?

 Similar to many other medical conditions, there are numerous factors that play a role in the development of hooded eyes.
 For example, some people are simply more genetically prone to developing this appearance.
 There are even some celebrities who have hooded eyes.

 Of course, there’s also a nurture component in addition to the nature component discussed above.
 There are numerous age-related changes that take place in the eyelids themselves.
 This includes changes in muscle, bone structure, fat, and the surface of the skin.
 The hooded appearance of eyes can often mask droopy eyelids, which is commonly turned ptosis, while leading to a droopy appearance of the eyebrow that exaggerates the appearance of hooded eyes.